 Repairs and Maintenance

-Physical Resources will repair electrical and plumbing problems, broken windows, air conditioners, screens, locks, etc. The RD will explain the maintenance request policy at the Town Hall meeting at the beginning of the year.
+Physical Resources will repair electrical and plumbing problems, broken windows, air conditioners, screens, locks, etc. The AC will explain the maintenance request policy at the Town Hall meeting at the beginning of the year.
 It is the student’s responsibility to report all maintenance requests as soon as possible.
 If a room or building emergency occurs, students should contact the residence hall staff immediately.
 Physical Resources staff may enter a student’s room at any time to address issues of building maintenance or repair.
 Students may be responsible for damages, unclogging drains (i.e. dumping bowls of noodles or cereal down the sink), and major repairs due to student negligence or accident.
 It is important to note that only members of our physical resources team are permitted to make repairs in the residence halls.
 Students, their parents, or others are not able to make hall repairs.

 The housing office seeks to accommodate requests for housing, but reserves the right to determine and change room and roommate assignments.
 We work hard to accommodate hall and roommate requests and in matching “potluck” students.
 Our ability to accommodate housing requests is often contingent on class size and residence hall space.
 Depending on incoming class sizes, students may be asked to live in three person suites, freshmen in sophomore halls (and vice-versa), in common spaces, and so forth.
 Consistency and fairness is paramount in the room assignment process.
 It is also important to note that between semesters we do not grant hall-to-hall changes except in rare and extraordinary situations.
-The Assistant Dean of Residence Life Education or designee must approve hall-to-hall changes.
+The Director for Residence Life Education or designee must approve hall-to-hall changes.

 Room and Roommate Changes

 It is a primary mission of Residence Life to equip residents with the tools and experiences necessary to live, study, and worship in close community with others.
 The majority of the residence halls are double or triple occupancy and, as can be expected, roommate conflicts and disagreements do arise on occasion.
 The Office of Residence Life Education and Housing has very purposeful and developmental procedures for addressing these concerns.
 Communication is key.
 It is the responsibility of the student to notify the appropriate staff of concerns.
 Initially students who feel that they are not able to work out roommate disagreements should notify their RA for assistance.
-If the RA is unable to mediate the conflict, the roommates will meet with the RD for conflict resolution.
-Except in situations as approved by the RD or the Assistant Dean for Residence Life Education, students will not be permitted to change roommates until the semester break.
-Students initiating changes on their own will be subject to fines and relocation at the discretion of the RD or Residence Life staff.
+If the RA is unable to mediate the conflict, the roommates will meet with the AC for conflict resolution.
+Except in situations as approved by the AC or the Director for Residence Life Education, students will not be permitted to change roommates until the semester break.
+Students initiating changes on their own will be subject to fines and relocation at the discretion of the AC or Residence Life staff.
 Additionally, the student initiating the change will likely be required to relocate.

 ACU students come from a variety of backgrounds; racial, ethnic, cultural, and national origins, religious heritages, and other diverse life circumstances.
 Room changes or roommate reassignment requests based upon any of these factors will not be approved.